Orlando, FL Attorney Works with Clients Dealing with Bankruptcy Statue of Limitations

 If you have representation by an attorney, then collectors should contact your attorney instead of you.
 If a collector contacts you to demand payment on a debt that you believe to have been paid or that you do not recognize, then you must dispute the debt with 30 days of initial contact with the collections agency.

 Filing for bankruptcy in the state of Florida is a complex process, with many deadlines and details that need to be followed to the letter or the case may be dismissed.
-By contacting the Law Offices of Walter F. Benenati, you ensure that you have the finest in bankruptcy representation in Central Florida.
+By contacting the Benenati Law Firm, you ensure that you have the finest in bankruptcy representation in Central Florida.
 Call him today at his Orlando office at 407-777-7777 to make sure you can begin again.